vuongxuongminh/go_router_plus/README.md

 this getter return `true` when user has been logged in otherwise user's guest (not logged in).

-And you need to marks guest and user screens via `UserScreen` and `GuestScreen` interfaces:
+And you need to marks guest and user screens of you app by using `UserScreen` and `GuestScreen` interfaces:

 ```dart
 class LoginScreen extends Screen implements GuestScreen {